I7-Examples/Glass/docs/source.txt

 The Prince's gaze lingers on Cinderella.
 She looks back at him, her chin tilted up.
 'There are things my father need not know.
 Though I also would not lie to him about anything that I knew for certain.'

 'A commendable attitude,' says the old lady briskly.
 'And now I am having a brandy.
 Would anyone else care for a nip?'";
-	end the game saying "Cinderella and the Prince are (eventually) wed".
+	end the story saying "Cinderella and the Prince are (eventually) wed".

 When Checking Cinderella ends in disaster:
 	say "Cinderella puts it on, turning her ankle to watch the effect.
 The change sweeps up through her, making her taller, more perfect, almost inhumanly beautiful.